Protect, nourish and restore your hair & skin during and after sun and environmental exposure! tel: (216) 292-4247

-When it comes to protection against the sun and summer elements, are you providing the best protection for your hair and skin?
+When it comes to protection against the sun and environmental elements, are you providing the best protection for your hair and skin?
 Welcome to Davines’ SU/ hair & body care line!
 This innovative line is specially formulated with pro-vitamin B5, UV filters and Citrus Myrtifolia extract from Savona, Italy!
-SU/ products provide protective and nourishing qualities to protect and restore your hair and skin during and after sun exposure to summer’s environmental elements.
+SU/hair & body products provide protective and nourishing ingredients to protect and restore your hair and skin during and after sun exposure and environmental elements.

 Hydrate your hair and skin with the SU/Hair & Body Wash.
 This delectably scented, gentle moisturizing hair and body wash creates an AMAZING luxurious shower experience that moisturizes and nourishes you from head-to-toe leaving your hair and skin soft & silky! ($24 full-size | $11 travel-size)

 SU/After Sun is a soothing gel cream specifically formulated to hydrate and restore moisture to the skin.
 It soothes redness and burning with a targeted cooling action that refreshes provides immediate relief to even the driest skin. ($29.00) Overexposure to the sun, chlorine and salt water can cause your hair to become dry and brittle.
 Revive and restore your hair with the SU/Hair Mask.
-This nourishing, anti-aging treatment mask is formulated with shea fruit butter to soften the hair and the natural antioxidant agent, chinotto.
+This nourishing, anti-aging treatment hair mask is formulated with shea fruit butter to soften the hair and the natural antioxidant agent, chinotto.
 The result is soft, shiny, and replenished hair!
 Great for all hair types. ($27.50)

 Protect your hair & color with Davines SU/Hair Milk.
 An amazing leave-in treatment that utilizes UVA and UVB filters to prevent dehydration of your hair and protection for your color.
 This light spray detangles, conditions and leaves your hair shiny and soft without weighing it down.
 Wonderful for all hair types (especially fine hair)! ($29.00 full-size | $14.00 travel-size)

 It is clear that while all men are not clamoring to get clean shaven – beards are definitely are in!
 By: Denise Zingale Travis / D’MAZ Lifestyle Salon (216) 292-HAIR (4247)

 The Shorter Long Beard